-Ms. A lives with and cares for the following children:
+The customer lives with and cares for the following children:

-- Her 15 year old daughter; - Her 6 year old niece (the daughter of Ms. A's brother); and - Her 10 year old nephew (the son of Ms. A's sister).
+- Her 15 year old daughter;

+- Her 6 year old niece (her brother's daughter ); and

+- Her 10 year old nephew (her sister's son).

-Ms. A makes \$1,800.00 per month.
-Ms. A only claims her daughter on her taxes.
-Her niece receives \$1,700 per month in SSDI.
-Her nephew receives \$1,700 per month in SSDI.
+The customer makes \$2,250.00 per month.
+She only claims her daughter on her taxes.
+Her niece receives \$2,000 per month in SSDI.
+Her nephew receives \$2,000 per month in SSDI.

-The following table describes the income groups and total monthly income for Ms. A and the children she lives with:
+The following table describes the income groups and total monthly income for the customer and the children she lives with: